ajGingrich/GDP-BarChart/README.md

-# Use the Twitchtv JSON API
+# Visualize Data with a Bar Chart

 Objective
 ------